Skip to main content

 Alternative titles for this job include Functional skills teacher

-Skills for life teachers work with adults and sometimes 16 to 18-year-olds to improve their English and maths.
+Skills for life teachers work with adults and sometimes 16 to 18-year-olds to improve their English, maths and IT skills

 Average salary (a year)